 Annenberg in Washington

-Are you a Comm major (or someone who will declare by May, 2018) interested in Annenberg in Washington?
+Are you a Comm major (or someone who will declare by May 2019) interested in Annenberg in Washington?
 Fill in this form and we'll keep you informed about the AIW application process.
-We also will notify you of opportunities, events, and upcoming deadlines.
+We will also notify you of opportunities, events, and upcoming deadlines.

 AIW is administered through the Annenberg School’s Institute for Public Service (IPS) and runs from late May/early June through mid-August.

-- Up to ten Communication majors are awarded funds each year.
-Read about the students who participated in AIW 2017.
+- Ten Communication majors are awarded funds each year.
+Read about the experiences of our student fellows who participated in 2017 and 2018.

 - Students are encouraged to begin their internship search as soon as possible this Fall, and to apply for AIW funding while in the process of securing an internship.